 can self compassion cause anxiety

 Can Self-Compassion Cause Anxiety?
-Exploring the Paradox
+A Scientific Perspective

 Introduction

-The Beneficial Role of Self-Compassion
+The Role of Self-Compassion in Anxiety Reduction

 Conclusion